 Tina earned a Bachelor of Science in finance from Iowa State University and graduated with a Master of Health Administration and Master of Industrial Engineering from the University of Iowa.

 Tina influences and shapes health policy, engages in advocacy, and builds strong relationships with decision makers across Michigan and beyond.
-She is a board member of the American Hospital Association, Business Leaders for Michigan, the Detroit Regional Chamber, Detroit Regional Partnership, The Gerald R. Ford Foundation, Healthcare Executives Study Society, Healthcare Institute and West Michigan Policy Forum; board chair of The Right Place; and past board chair of The Grand Rapids Economic Club and Michigan Health & Hospital Association.
+She was recently named 2024 chair-elect for the American Hospital Association Board of Trustees and will become chair in 2025.
+She is a board member of the Business Leaders for Michigan, Detroit Regional Partnership and Gerald R. Ford Foundation; board chair of The Right Place; and past board chair of The Economic Club of Grand Rapids and Michigan Health & Hospital Association.

-Her most recent recognition includes Modern Healthcare’s 100 Most Influential People in Healthcare and Top 25 Women Leaders in Healthcare, Crain’s Detroit Business’ Top Newsmakers of the Year, MLive’s Women Who Shape the State and Grand Rapids Business Journal's 50 Most Influential Women in West Michigan.
+Her most recent recognition includes Modern Healthcare’s 100 Most Influential People in Healthcare and Top 25 Women Leaders in Healthcare, The Economic Club of Grand Rapids’ Business Person of the Year, Crain’s Detroit Business’ Top Newsmakers of the Year, MLive’s Women Who Shape the State and Grand Rapids Business Journal's 50 Most Influential Women in West Michigan.